brenns10/brennan.io/_drafts/alien-computer-card.md

 I learned [ncurses][] a while back, when I implemented [tetris][].
 This library allows you to draw on a terminal screen, creating a somewhat graphical user interface.
 It's perfect for replicating this interface.
-I quickly came up with an approximation in C, which I named [alien-console][].
+I quickly came up with an approximation in C, which I named [alien-console][] (again available in the [AUR][aur-ac]).
 It is fairly customizable, allowing you to write a configuration file which specifies the title and contents of each "file", as well as the contents of the splash screen.
 Here are a couple screenshots of this program running within cool-retro-term:

 ![Alien-Console main screen]